mhlotto/go-scitt-scrapi/README.md

 - Implements SCRAPI-style HTTP handlers in `scrapi/httpserver`.
 - Supplies a minimal client helper in `scrapi/client`.
 - Includes a runnable demo server under `cmd/scrapi-demo-server`.
+- Captures an in-memory audit trail of registrations, status checks, and receipt lookups.

 ## Running the demo